Veams/generator-veams/README.md

 PG supports different features.
 Just check/uncheck them in the __custom installation routine__:

 * You want to use Libsass instead of Ruby to compile SASS files? - Check!
-* You want to use Extended Layouts in Assemble? - Check!
 * You want to add a separate distribution folder? - Check!
 * You want to add a CSS Styleguide and Assemble Development Documentation? - Check!
 (See "Developer Documentation")